Davidson’s Penstemon Penstemon davidsonii

 This variety from the Figwort family (Scrophulariacaeae) can tolerate harsh conditions with a short growing season.
 This variety needs lose sandy to gravelly soil with really good drainage and prefers sun, but can tolerate some shade, although it will reduce flowering.

 This herbaceous perennial has wooly anthers, which is described by the name “pen” meaning five, “stamen” meaning thread which the reproductive organ of the plant that contains pollen.

 To pollinate this plant, birds and insects are attracted to the nectar.
 Bumblebees have the long tongues necessary for the tube-like flowers which are purple to blue-lavender in color.

-Don’t miss this plant at our upcoming Bareroot Native Plant Sale and Community Fair!
+Don’t miss this plant at our upcoming Bareroot Native Plant Sale!